Olympias

 Olympias (Ὀλυμπιάς; c.
-375–316 BC) was a Greek princess of the Molossians, and the eldest daughter of king Neoptolemus I of Epirus, the sister of Alexander I of Epirus, the fourth wife of Philip II, the king of Macedonia and the mother of Alexander the Great.
+375–316 BC) was a Greek princess of the Molossians, the eldest daughter of king Neoptolemus I of Epirus, the sister of Alexander I of Epirus, the fourth wife of Philip II, the king of Macedonia and the mother of Alexander the Great.
 She was extremely influential in Alexander's life and was recognized as de facto leader of Macedon during Alexander's conquests.
+According to the 1st century AD biographer, Plutarch, she was a devout member of the orgiastic snake-worshiping cult of Dionysus, and he suggests that she slept with snakes in her bed.

-After her son's death, she fought on behalf of Alexander's son Alexander IV, successfully defeating Adea Eurydice.
+After her son's death, Olympias fought on behalf of Alexander's son Alexander IV, successfully defeating Adea Eurydice.
 After she was finally defeated by Cassander, his armies refused to execute her, and he finally had to summon family members of those Olympias had previously killed to end her life.
-According to the 1st century AD biographer, Plutarch, she was a devout member of the orgiastic snake-worshiping cult of Dionysus, and he suggests that she slept with snakes in her bed.

 Origin

 Olympias was the eldest daughter of Neoptolemus I, king of the Molossians, an ancient Greek tribe in Epirus, and sister of Alexander I of Epirus.
+She also had a sister named Troas, who married their paternal uncle Arrybas of Epirus.

 Her family belonged to the Aeacidae, a well-respected family of Epirus, which claimed descent from Neoptolemus, son of Achilles.
+They took their name from the mythical king Aeacus, who ruled in the island of Aegina in the Saronic Gulf.
+The Aeacidae were perhaps the only Epirotes who were universally recognised as Greek.
+Although unknown, some scholars have theorized that Olympias' mother may have been a Chaonian princess, based on the rumour that Olympias used to say that she was also a descendant of the Trojan prince, Helenus, son of Priam (the last king of Troy), and Andromache, wife of Hector.

 Apparently, she was originally named Polyxena, as Plutarch mentions in his work Moralia, and changed her name to Myrtale prior to her marriage to Philip II of Macedon as part of her initiation into an unknown mystery cult.
 The name Olympias was the third of four names by which she was known.
 She probably took it as a recognition of Philip's victory in the Olympic Games of 356 BC, the news of which coincided with Alexander's birth (Plut.
 Alexander 3.8).
 She was finally named Stratonice, which was probably an epithet attached to Olympias following her victory over Eurydice in 317 BC.